argoproj/argo-events/docs/signal-guide.md

 Supports S3 artifact signals in the form of `bucket-notifications` via [Minio](https://docs.minio.io/docs/minio-bucket-notification-guide).
 Note that a supported notification target must be running, exposed, and configured in the Minio server.
 For more information, please refer to the [artifact guide](artifact-guide.md).

 ### Message Streams / Brokers
-Supports a generic specification for message stream signals.
-Currently, there is a push signals toward being extensible and one solution we are investigating is toward classifying signals with common definitions and building a plugin-based architecture for supporting the specific signal implementations.
-The following defines the currently supported types of stream signals and examples of how to define them.
+Supports a generic specification for messages received on a queue and/or though messaging server.
+The following are the `builtin` supported stream signals.
+Users can build their own signals by adding implementations to the `custom` package.

 #### NATS
 [Nats](https://nats.io/) is an open-sourced, lightweight, secure, and scalable messaging system for cloud native applications and microservices architecture.
 It is currently a hosted CNCF Project.
 We are currently experimenting with using NATS as a solution for signals (inputs) and triggers (outputs), however `NATS Streaming`, the data streaming system powered by NATS, offers many  additional [features](https://nats.io/documentation/streaming/nats-streaming-intro/) on top of the core NATS platform that we believe are very desirable and definite future enhancements.